lucasheriques/dng-v2/README.md

 ## Contributing

 We welcome contributions to improve the Dev na Gringa platform.
 Please feel free to submit issues and pull requests.

-## License

-This project is licensed under multiple licenses:

-- All third-party components are licensed under their original licenses
-- All other content is licensed under the MIT License - see the [LICENSE](LICENSE) file for details